Measuring Association Between Labels and Free-Text Rationales: Analyzing Necessary Properties of Joint Models

-\paragraph{Attribution Overlap Measurement} By decomposing the term in \autoref{eq:1} into two parts, we obtain two attribution vectors over the input tokens; one for the predicted label logits $\mathcal{L}$, and one for the predicted rationale logits $\mathcal{R}$ in the decoded output.
-For each input $\mathbf{x}^{(i)}$:
+By decomposing the term in \autoref{eq:1} into two parts, we obtain two attribution vectors over the input tokens; one for the predicted label logits $\mathcal{L}$, and one for the predicted rationale logits $\mathcal{R}$ in the decoded output:

-To compare the similarity between the two resulting attribution vectors, we report: \begin{compactitem} \item Kendall's $\tau$ correlation of the rankings obtained by ranking the input tokens by their attribution values.
-This captures whether the most highly-weighted input features are the same across both vectors. \item Similarity between the attribution vectors in vector space using cosine similarity.
-This captures the angle between the vectors as a measure of normalized distance. \end{compactitem}

-We compute the metrics on both raw and absolute-valued attribution scores.
-In the former, the sign of the values indicates their directional importance.
-The latter ranks absolute feature importance irrespective of directionality.
-High cosine similarity and high Kendall's $\tau$ are indicators of high association.

-\paragraph{Results} CoS-E v1.0 results are presented in~\autoref{fig:v1_cosine} and~\autoref{fig:v1_tau}, and E-SNLI and Cos-E v1.11 results in Appendix~\ref{sec:appendix_results}.
-We observe that both Kendall's $\tau$ correlation and cosine similarity between important tokens is near zero.
-We additionally find that on average, instances share 0 tokens in their top-5 between predicted label and rationale.
-These results indicate that the predicted labels and rationales produced by the \itoor model do not share the same important input tokens.
-We present an example in~\autoref{fig:gradients}.